Yvette Larsson interview

 13. Do you have any funny travel stories?

 Lots.
-I think I most of all have a lot of BEAUTIFUL stories.
+I think, most of all, I have a lot of BEAUTIFUL stories.
 I intend to put them together in a manuscript soon.

 14. What is the place that makes it THE one and why?

 I can’t choose.
-Romania is like a smorgasbord and there is too much to choose from and I still explore it and hopefully will explore for a long time ;-)
+Romania is like a smorgasbord, and there is too much to choose from and I am still exploring it and hopefully will explore it for a long time ;-)

 15. What’s next?